Transformation Readiness Assessment

 A road-map session will agree the timing and ownership of priority recommendations.

+Results are presented graphically against a sector benchmark.
 Note that it is rare for any transformation to achieve 100% for a section (which would mean the organisation was meeting every outcome, all of the time, and that senior leaders understood the importance of each outcome) and it is unlikely to be appropriate or efficient to achieve a 100% score.
-The mix of scores appropriate to a particular sector is the key determinant of success.
+The mix of scores appropriate to a particular sector or transformation type are the key determinant of success.

 Get in touch to receive more information and to receive a copy of our example TRA report...